 If you purchase a laptop running Windows in S mode you aren’t necessarily stuck with S mode forever.
 You will have the option of switching the laptop’s Windows installation out of S mode at any time should you ever desire to do so.

 Just be aware that this switch is a one-way process.
-Once you have switched the machine out of S mode there’s no way to go back, and that’s not good because many PCs that were designed to run Windows 11 in S mode perform poorly after being switched out of it.
+Once you have switched the machine out of S mode there’s no way to go back, and that’s not good because many PCs that were designed to run Windows 11 in S mode perform poorly after being switched out of it and into Windows 11 Home mode.

 For this reason I strongly recommend that you avoid the temptation to buy a Windows 11 S machine with the expectation of being able to switch out of S mode later.
 That rarely works out to the user’s satisfaction.